thematters/developer-resource/README.md

 # Server API

 Matters uses GraphQL for the API layer.
-Read API Document and test queries and mutations in [Apollo playground](https://server-test.matters.news/playground).
+Read the API documention and test queries and mutations in [Apollo playground](https://server-test.matters.news/playground).
 A short introduction can be found [here](https://matters.news/@robertu/%E7%A4%BE%E5%8D%80%E9%96%8B%E6%94%BE%E4%B8%80%E5%B0%8F%E6%AD%A5-matters-api-zdpuAyovU8xL9sYsV5rQfe35XhmN6okTVbnogCFH2J8cqAXCs).

 # Reposories
 The following are major reposories used by matters.news.